 The club crest is half the One-and-All Cornwall logo and half the red cross and sword on a white background of London and we proudly wear the black and gold colours of the Cornwall County XV.
 Permission for this was kindly granted by the patron of the Cornwall RFU who is H.R.H.
 Prince Philip, Duke of Edinburgh.

 Every season since 1983 we have travelled to Cornwall to play for the Arthur Hunt Memorial Cup.
-While this used to be against the Cornwall Junior Cup Winners, with our steady progression through the leagues, from season 2010/11 the winners of the Cornwall Senior Cup hosted LCRFC, Camborne winning the most recent renewal 36-21 and Wadebridge Camels hoping to keep the trophy in the County in August.
+While this used to be against the Cornwall Junior Cup Winners, with our steady progression through the leagues, from season 2010/11 the winners of the Cornwall Senior Cup hosted LCRFC, Wadebridge Camels keeping the trophy in the County with a narrow 19-17 win in August.
 The trophy was given to the club by the widow of the late Arthur Hunt, who fulfilled most of the committee roles at the club during his time.

 Entry to all our home matches remains free, and at league matches we also provide free programmes so supporters (and sponsors!) are hugely encouraged!